supershabam/pevents/README.md

 * Provide A+ promises
 * Expect A+ promises or values in listeners

+## Edge cases

+Now that we're going from finishing a priority level to the next level, we have some interesting cases.

+### race condition to once

+* several event handlers are set on "test" with high priority
+* one event handler set to execute once on "test" with normal priority
+* event "test" happens, and because of the data with test takes a while to process
+* second event "test" happens, and because of data with test takes a short time to process
+* even though the second event "test" made it to the normal priority handlers before the first "test" event it does not fire the normal once handler
+* the first "test" event triggers the once normal handler (even though the second "test" event has already finished propagating through the event chain)

 ## Class: pevents.EventEmitter

 ### emitter.addListener([priority = 0], event, promising_listener)